 Scrape Off the Backing

-- Use an old, really flexible metal spatula or putty knife with rounded corners to scrape the backing and remaining facing off the wall.
+- Use an old, flexible metal spatula or putty knife with rounded corners to scrape the backing and any remaining facing off the wall.

-- Using a flexible blade is key because it won't dig into the drywall as much.
+- Pro tip: Using a flexible blade is key because it won’t dig into the drywall as much.

 - Plastic spatulas or scrapers don’t work — they’re too thick to get underneath the backing.

 - If you don’t have a rounded putty knife, file the corners.

 - Don’t be too aggressive with the scraper.
 The drywall might be soft in spots and scraping too hard can easily gouge it.

 - This is the most important step, but the one that typically gets short shrift.

 - There’s going to be a lot of paste on the wall once the backing is gone, and it’s going to take a lot of effort to get it all off.

 - Scrape off as much of the glue with a putty knife as you can.